ezraroi/Human-AI-Collab/output/manuscript_sections.md

 The Flow Optimization Principle:
 Reflective Prompting succeeds by maximizing germane load while minimizing extraneous load:
 - AI handles information retrieval (extraneous) → frees cognitive resources
-- AI forces self-explanation (germane) → activates alpha-function
+- AI prompts self-explanation (germane) → preserves the learning work
-- User maintains verification (germane) → prevents dependency
+- User retains verification (germane) → keeps processing internal

 The Anti-Otto Safeguard:
 Unlike Otto’s notebook (which can be treated as reliable storage), AI cannot be treated as an automatically trusted cognitive extension; it must be used with verification, as a catalyst for the user’s own processing.
 The system prevents dependency through: